Federal Defense Lawyer in Fort Lauderdale

 Representing clients throughout Fort Lauderdale, Naples, Miami, Tampa, West Palm Beach and the rest of South Florida, Joffe Law, P.A. will work tirelessly to bolster your defense and ensure that you are treated fairly and in accordance with the law.
 You have rights, and we work vigorously to defend them.

-When does a criminal charge become a federal criminal charge?
+When does it become a federal criminal charge?

 Federal crimes are offenses that are expressly prohibited under federal law.
 They may occur federal property, or involve people or property that is transported across state lines, overlapping state jurisdictions.